gaurav16goel/msteams-docs/msteams-platform/concepts/bots/bots-files.md

   * `groupchat`
 * Using the Teams APIs.
 These only support files in one context:
   * `personal`

+## Send and receive files through bot on Teams mobile app
+> [!NOTE]
+> Sending and receiving files to bots on mobile devices is not supported.

 ## Using the Microsoft Graph APIs